rm13j4z/icd2O0_summative/README.md

 ```bash
 pip install wordfreq
 ```
+---

-# Yes I made this Mr Kwan this is only the public repo, I have over 20 commits on the one where I tried to make a good readme file 😭
+# Yes I made this Mr Kwan,this is only the public repo, I have over 20 commits on the one where I tried to make a good readme file 😭
+---
 # game_functions.py:

 ## Data Structures